 Daily Aspirin Increases Bleeding Events

-Now, a new meta-analysis of 9 placebo-controlled trials challenges that practice.
-This month, the Archives of Internal Medicine published data collected from 100,000 people over six years showing that we have to treat 120 people with a daily aspirin to prevent just one nonfatal myocardial infarction (MI).
+A meta-analysis of nine placebo-controlled trials challenges that practice.
+The Archives of Internal Medicine published data collected from 100,000 people over six years showing that we have to treat 120 people with a daily aspirin to prevent just one nonfatal myocardial infarction (MI).

 The researchers did report that total cardiovascular events decreased by 10 percent.
 But at the same time there was a 30 percent increased risk for “trivial bleeding events.”
 Because it took treating just 73 people to trigger that bleeding event, we must think twice about our overzealous use of aspirin.

-But even if you have all the characteristics I just mentioned that would make you a perfect candidate for a daily preventative aspirin regimen, it won’t do you a lick of good if you’re part of the population known as “aspirin-resistant.”
+Yet, even if you have all the characteristics I just mentioned that would make you a perfect candidate for a daily preventative aspirin regimen, it won’t do you a lick of good if you’re part of the population known as "aspirin resistant."
 Fortunately, there’s a test to determine if an aspirin a day will work for you.

 Now it’s your turn: What do you think about taking aspirin daily?